 Sectors: area and arc length

 GCSE maths has a grading system that uses numbers 1-9 to identify levels of performance with 9 being the top level.
 A student will either enter for the Higher tier covering grades 4-9 or for the Foundation tier covering grades 1-5.

 There will be three papers at each tier, two papers where candidates can use a calculator and a third paper where calculators are not to be used.

 The syllabus is divided into six sections that test

-The main examination boards are Edexcel, AQA and OCR.
+- The main examination boards for GCSE maths are Edexcel, AQA and OCR.

-On this site you will find plenty of video tutorials which hopefully will give you the confidence and support you need to tackle your maths GCSE.
+- On this site you will find plenty of video tutorials which hopefully will give you the confidence and support you need to tackle your GCSE maths course.

 - Don’t forget to take a look at the GCSE math exam tips page.

 Please contact me if you see broken links